Cotter Force, Hawes

 This is a brilliantly accessible waterfall walk near Hawes in Wensleydale.
 Both pushchair and wheelchair friendly, it is also perfect for very little legs, as it is short and SWEEEEEET!

-Want to know about Cotter Force?
+Want to walk to Cotter Force?

 Well… Waterfalls and Wensleydale kind of go hand in hand!
 But waterfalls and accessibility… well not quite so much.
+Cotter Force ticks ALL the boxes being a waterfall walk that is short, pushchair and wheelchair accessible and also with plenty of rest stops along the way!

 What are the walk details for Cotter Force?